 That’s why we’ve compiled a list of 13 steps that your clinicians can take to start improving patient care today.

-Best practices for taking better care of patients
+Best practices for delivering quality patient care

 The National Center for Biotechnology Information (NCBI) reports that patient-centered care has been correlated with reduced pain and discomfort, faster physical and emotional recovery, as well as improved outcomes and quality of life.